Chinese Indonesians

 The development of local Chinese society and culture is based upon three pillars: clan associations, ethnic media and Chinese-language schools.
-These flourished during the period of Chinese nationalism in the final years of China's Qing dynasty and through the Second Sino-Japanese War; however, differences in the objective of nationalist sentiments brought about a split in the population.
+These flourished during the period of overseas Chinese nationalism among Chinese Indonesia; however, differences in the objective of nationalist sentiments brought about a split in the population.
 One group supported political reforms in China, while others worked towards improved status in local politics.
 The New Order government (1967–1998) dismantled the pillars of ethnic Chinese identity in favor of assimilation policies as a solution to the so-called "Chinese Problem".

 The Chinese Indonesian population of Java accounts for nearly half of the group's national population.
 They are generally more urbanized than Indonesia's indigenous population but significant rural and agricultural communities still exist throughout the country.
 Declining fertility rates have resulted in an upward shift in the population pyramid, as the median age increases.
 Emigration has contributed to a shrinking population and communities have emerged in more industrialized nations in the second half of the 20th century.
 Some have participated in repatriation programs to the People's Republic of China, while others emigrated to neighboring Singapore, Taiwan, and Western countries to escape anti-Chinese sentiment.
 Among the overseas residents, their identities are noticeably more Indonesian than Chinese.